-The original notice of contest shall be transmitted to the Commission and a copy retained in the case file.
-The envelope containing the notice of contest shall be retained in the case file with the postmark intact.
+The notice of contest shall be electronically transmitted to the Review Commission and a copy retained in the case file.
+The case file diary shall include the electronic filing date with the Review Commission.

-- 3. Contested Citations and Notice of Proposed Penalty or Notice of Failure to Abate.
-A signed copy of each of these documents shall be sent to the Commission and a copy retained in the case file. - 4.
-Certification Form. - a.
+3. Contested Citations and Notice of Proposed Penalty or Notice of Failure to Abate.

+A signed copy of each of these documents shall be electronically submitted to the Review Commission and a copy retained in the case file.

+4. Certification Form.

+- a.
 The certification form shall be used for all contested cases and a copy retained in the case file.
-It is essential that the original of the certification form, properly executed, be transmitted to the Commission. - b.
+It is essential that the certification form, properly executed, be electronically transmitted to the Commission. - b.
 When listing the Region number in the heading, do not use Roman numerals.
-Use 1, 2, 3, 4, 5, 6, 7, 8, 9, or 10.
-Insert "C" in the CSHO Job Title block if a safety CSHO, or "I" if a health CSHO. - c.
+Use 1, 2, 3, 4, 5, 6, 7, 8, 9, or 10. - c.
 Item 3 of the form shall be filled by inserting only the word "employer" or "employee" in the space provided.
 This shall be done even where the notice of contest is filed by an attorney for the party contesting the action.
-An item "4" shall be added where other documents, such as additional notices of contest, are sent to the Commission. - d.
+An item "4" shall be added where other documents, such as additional notices of contest, are sent to the Commission - d.
 Insert the correct date for each item in the document list in the column headed "Date." - e.
 Insert the name and address of the RSOL attorney who will handle the case, in the box containing the printed words "FOR THE SECRETARY OF LABOR."
 The Commission notifies this person of the hearing date and other official actions on the case. - f.
-The documents are to be transmitted within the 15 working day time limit to:
+The documents are to be transmitted within the 15-working-day time limit via the OSHRC E-File system.